ovh/docs/pages/platform/private-registry/using-helm-chart-museum/guide.en-gb.md

 ![Chart version details](images/harbor-ui-014.jpg){.thumbnail}

 You can see more details about the specified chart version, structured in three sections.
-There are three content sections: summary, dependencies,
+There are three content sections: summary, dependencies and values.

-The summary shows the `README` of the chart, some metadata (like the timestamp of creation and the application version), and helm commands for reference (to add the repository or instal the chart).
+The *Summary* shows the `README` of the chart, some metadata (like the timestamp of creation and the application version), and helm commands for reference (to add the repository or instal the chart).

 ![Chart version details - Summary](images/harbor-ui-015.jpg){.thumbnail}